joao82/watch-list/README.md

 ## 🔑 Feature

-- Display all the movies stored on the database as a list.
+- Display all movies stored on the database as a list.
 - Display all the information for a selected movie such as Title, Rating, date watched, short video, cast, production, tags.
 - Rating a movie.
 - User can upload own movies to the watch list.